macho-catt/100-days-of-code/log.md

 **Thoughts:** I didn't update the log yesterday because I was exhausted from work, but I joined an info session about joining hackforla.
 I also started fso part 4 yesterday, and continued working on section a today, which involved restructuring the directory structure of node projects.
 I also learned about the basics of testing node apps with jest.

 I am excited to join hackforla to learn how to work in a team environment.
 I decided to join the hackforla website team, since that's the recommended team for beginners like myself.
 I also looked at other teams, particularly the ones working with react, but I was hesitant in joining those projects since I'm still inexperienced.
 I also felt a little anxiety in joining hackforla in general since I don't know if I'm ready yet.
 Still, I know I should join to help my development.
-My plan is to first gain enough experience in the website project, tehn look for a react team to develop my react skills, and finally look for a team that will let me do some backend work.
+My plan is to first gain enough experience in the website project, then look for a react team to develop my react skills, and finally look for a team that will let me do some backend work.
 I'm hoping for the best!

+### Day 32: June 26, 2021
+#####

+**Today's Progress**: finished fso part4 section b, learned more testing cases and refactoring promises to use async/await

+**Thoughts:** I didn't update the log again, which I'm really slacking on.
+I coded the past three days though, slowly going over part 4 sections a and b since they were pretty dense.
+A lot of refactoring code, and learning about setting up tests.
+I definitely need to pick up the slack though, since I haven't been coding as much as I want to.

+I will postpone sections c and d of fso part 4, and do some fcc backend projects first to solidify my knowledge on the basics.

 ##  ##  ##  ##  ##  ##  ##
 **Useful Links**